Nandanit/Recipe-Finder/README.md

 	e.g phpunit UnitTest RecipeFinderTest.php

-Note: installtion of PHPUnit and PHP is needed
+Note: installation of PHPUnit and PHP is needed

 Notes:
 ----------------------------